awsdocs/aws-lambda-developer-guide/doc_source/lambda-intro-execution-role.md

 1. Choose **Create role**\.

 For detailed instructions, see [Creating a role for an AWS service \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) in the *IAM User Guide*\.

+## Grant least privilege access to your Lambda execution role<a name="permissions-executionrole-least-privilege"></a>

+When you first create an IAM role for your Lambda function during the development phase, you might sometimes grant permissions beyond what is required\.
+Before publishing your function in the production environment, best practice is to adjust the policy to include only the required permissions\.
+For more information, see [granting least privilege](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.

+Use IAM Access Analyzer to help identify the required permissions for the IAM execution role policy\.
+IAM Access Analyzer reviews your AWS CloudTrail logs over the date range that you specify and generates a policy template with only the permissions that the function used during that time\.
+You can use the template to create a managed policy with fine\-grained permissions, and then attach it to the IAM role\.
+That way, you grant only the permissions that the role needs to interact with AWS resources for your specific use case\.

+To learn more, see [Generate policies based on access activity](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_generate-policy.html) in the *IAM User Guide*\.

 ## Managing roles with the IAM API<a name="permissions-executionrole-api"></a>